Cavalia/Cavalia/README.md

 #Cavalia
 A transactional multicore main-memory database.

+##Features

+Cavalia is a main-memory database system specifically designed for modern multicore architectures.
+It aims at providing a generalized framework for comparing different concurrency-control mechanisms.
+A highlight in Cavalia is that new hardware features (e.g., NUMA, HTM, and NVRAM) are judiciously leveraged for achieving higher level of concurrency when processing massive volume of transactions.
+Cavalia is an on-going project that is under intensive development.
+Please feel free to contact us if you confront any problem when using Cavalia.
+Thanks!

 ##Linux Platform Installation

 1. Download and install dependent libraries, including: boost-1.55.0, gtest-1.7.0, protobuf-2.5.0, libcuckoo;